 What to do in Cuyahoga Valley National Park?

 In Cuyahoga Valley National Park, there are many things to do.
 Some of the activities you can enjoy include hiking and camp along some of the trails in this beautiful national park.
 You may also want to go on a guided tour at one of their historic homes or explore the wildlife that lives here by going bird watching or fishing for trout while taking a break from your hike.

 You should be sure not to miss out on visiting Cleveland’s only national park!

 13. Bryce Canyon National Park, Utah

-The number 13 on our list of National Parks in the USA, Bryce Canyon is a national park in southwestern Utah, United States.
-It borders the north rim of the Grand Canyon and extends into parts of southeastern Utah and northern Arizona.
+The number 13 on our list of National Parks in the U.S.A, Bryce Canyon is a national park in southwestern Utah, United States.
+It borders the northern rim of the Grand Canyon and extends into parts of southeastern Utah and northern Arizona.
 The Bryce Canyon National Park includes two designated wilderness areas within its boundaries: Pipe Spring Wilderness to the northeast; and Cedar Breaks National Monument to the south-southeast.